Projects

 • More action aimed at preparing T&R sector for climate change.

-NBTC, WUR and CELTH are jointly working on a tourism translation of the KNMI Climate Scenarios on the basis of which we will enter into discussions with entrepreneurs, industry associations, DMOs and governments about the impact and consequences.
+NBTC, RUG, WUR and CELTH are jointly working on a tourism translation of the KNMI Climate Scenarios on the basis of which we will enter into discussions with entrepreneurs, industry associations, DMOs and governments about the impact and consequences.

 Approach